jbaragry/ardoq-python-client/README.md

 (see the test client for examples)

 Implemented:
-- workspaces
+- workspace
     - get all
     - get by ID
     - create
     - delete
+- component
-- components
+    - get by ID
-    - get
+    - get all for workspace
     - create
+    - delete
-- references
+- reference
-- models
+- model
     - get by ID